Weight Cutting for MMA & Combat Sports

 Whilst many fighters may no longer do a typical “fight camp”, this phase simply relates to the time period leading up to a fight when the athlete needs to gradual diet down to bring their weight from their “walk-around weight” down to something closer to competition weight.

-In the Sigma Weight Cutting System, you are shown how to dial in your diet strategy to begin the weight making process, without negatively impacting your performance in the gym.
+In Making Weight, you are shown how to dial in your diet strategy to begin the weight making process, without negatively impacting your performance in the gym.

 This will require making sure that you have an appropriate dietary intake to still perform well in all your workouts, despite having to diet on less calories.
 It will be vital that an appropriate rate of weight loss is set in order to both fuel workouts and to get to a weight that is close enough to make the final acute cut in phase 3 safe and effective.